Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 Over/under insights

-- Minnesota and its opponents have gone over the current 44-point total in 10 of 13 games (76.9%) this season.
+- Minnesota has combined with its opponents to score more than 44 points in 10 of 13 games this season.

-- Chicago's games have gone over 44 points in five of 13 chances this season.

-- The combined points per game average of the two teams, 44.3, is 0.3 points more than Monday's over/under.
+- The 51.1 points per game these two squads have allowed their opponents to score this season are 7.1 more than the 44 total in this contest.

 Vikings stats and trends

-- Minnesota has played 13 games, with seven wins against the spread.
+- In Minnesota's 13 games this year, it has seven wins against the spread.

-- The Vikings have covered the spread once this season when favored by 3.5 points or more (in four chances).
+- The Vikings have been favored by 5.5 points or more two times this season and have not covered the spread in any of them.

-- Minnesota's games this year have gone over the point total in 61.5% of its opportunities (eight times in 13 games with a set point total).

-- Minnesota is 7-2 against the spread and 5-4 overall in games when it records more than 25.5 points.
+- When Minnesota puts up more than 25.5 points, it is 7-2 against the spread and 5-4 overall.

-- When Minnesota churns out over 336.5 yards, the team is 6-3 against the spread and 6-3 overall.
+- Minnesota is 6-3 against the spread and 6-3 overall when the team totals more than 336.5 yards.

-- The Vikings have 11 giveaways this season, while the Bears have 11 takeaways.
+- This year, the Vikings have turned the ball over 11 times, while the Bears have forced 11.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Bears.